-You can see this from the outside in spite of its thinness.
-Also, it does come across as light in weight, which may allow it to install even quicker.
+You can see this from the outside despite its thinness.
+It does come across as light in weight, which may allow it to install quicker.

-No matter its weight, it still maintains a build that’s almost unwavering as it’s made from steel.
-This type of construction should also help it withstand frequent use as you install and uninstall it to reach your patio.
+No matter its weight, it maintains a build that’s unwavering as it’s made from steel.
+This construction type should help it withstand frequent use as you install and uninstall it to reach your patio.

 Tough & Easy Door Lock

-The Tough & Easy French Patio Door Lock is for two horizontal door handles only.
-More specifically, it fits P, D, and standard handles.
+The Tough & Easy French Patio Door Lock is for two horizontal door handles.
+It fits P, D, and standard grips.

-An intruder should be able to notice this lock right away from the outside.
-Meanwhile, it won’t exactly stick out too obviously inside your home if aesthetics are your concern.
+An intruder should be able to notice this lock from the outside.
+It won’t rigidly stick out inside your home if aesthetics are your concern.

 As for how you use it, this lock features a padlock layout.
-It also comes with two keys so that you always have an extra to stash elsewhere or give to family members.
-If you wish, the design does allow you to change it to another similar-sized padlock or combination lock instead.
+It comes with two keys so that you have an extra to stash or give to family members.
+If you wish, the design does allow you to change it to another similar-sized padlock or combination lock.

 Although the 5 mm steel construction appears well-lasting, the white powder-coated paint may still chip.
 It’s questionable then how long this lock can hold up.